LukeSmithxyz/based.cooking/content/quesadilla.md

 4. Fold empty half of the tortilla in the pan onto itself if you are only using one tortilla.
    - If you are using 2 simply place the second on top of the first.
 5. Periodically flip the tortilla until both sides are golden brown.
    - This may be hard if using 2 tortillas, so try your best or transfer it to a plate, flip it with your hands, and transfer it back to the pan.

-## Contributors

-- peebowo
-- Zyansheep